canyon exploring with Michele Angileri

 Fosso Cantalupo

-Below 1000 meters round western side of Sabini Mounts is covered by dense mediterranean bush.
-The ancient paths and trails drawn millenniums ago by shepherds and loggers suffer aggression by the bush, trying to reoccupy every spot.
-Paths can survive the attack only thanks to maintenance made by cuttting the bush at paths' sides, as it grows.
+Below the height of 1000 meters ASL, the sweet western side of Sabini Mounts is covered by dense mediterranean bush.
+The ancient paths and trails drawn millenniums ago by shepherds and loggers suffer aggression by the bush, which tries to reoccupy every corner, every spot.
+Paths can survive the attack only if someone cuts the bush at paths' sides as it's growing.
 An abandoned path or trail is doomed to be eaten by the bush in a few years.

 As ancient paths and trails disappear Man looses the deep ancient knowledge of the mountain.
 In a couple of decades mountain becomes wild again.

 Canyon of Fosso Cantalupo opens in one of these wild spots of Sabini Mounts.
-It goes through different rocks (white limestone, pink limestone and flysch) drawing various shapes and colours.
+It goes through different types of rock: white limestone, pink limestone and flysch.
+So its parts have different shapes and colours, depending on rock.

 Name Fosso Cantalupo